 “The release of the Cybersecurity Framework 1.1 is a significant advance that truly reflects the success of the public-private model for addressing cybersecurity challenges,” said Walter Copan, NIST director.

-The NIST also continues to support the development of voluntary, industry-led cybersecurity standards and best practices.
+The NIST also continues to support the development of voluntary, industry-led cybersecurity standards and best practices beyond the NIST Cybersecurity Framework.
 The process used to update the framework is now published on the Cybersecurity Framework website to ensure everyone involved understands how future updates are made.